sfllhkhan95/sfllhkhan95.github.io/_posts/2013-12-12-from-indifference-to-passion.md

 title:  From Indifference to Passion
 categories: Ramblings
 cover: true
-excerpt: An unfinished tale of a political reawakening.
+description: An unfinished tale of a political reawakening.
 permalink: /blog/:title
 ---